boringtools/sane/README.md

 # Sane: Validate Repository Structure
 A Git repository structure validation tool that follows a `gitignore` like syntax to define a desired repository structure.
+The repository is validated to ensure the structure is intact.

 ## TL;DR